GagaBrar/memorygame/README.md

 * There is a restart button in the top of the game.
 To help the gamer, restart the game from begining if he/she is stuck somewhere.

 * The moves bar calculates the number of moves the gamer used to solve the puzzle and win the game.

+* Combining all the features, A futuristic game is there.